tc39/proposal-dynamic-import/HTML Integration.md

 The algorithm for [HostResolveImportedModule](https://html.spec.whatwg.org/multipage/webappapis.html#hostresolveimportedmodule(referencingmodule,-specifier)) would be updated with the new parameter name, _referencingScriptOrModule_, and the variable name _referencing module script_ would be changed to _referencing script_.

-We would define a new section for HostFetchImportedModule.
+We would define a new section for HostPrepareImportedModule.
 The implementation would be as follows:

-### HostFetchImportedModule(_referencingScriptOrModule_, _specifier_)
+### HostPrepareImportedModule(_referencingScriptOrModule_, _specifier_)

 1. Let _referencing script_ be _referencingScriptOrModule_.[[HostDefined]].
 1. Let _settings object_ be _referencing script_'s [settings object](https://html.spec.whatwg.org/multipage/webappapis.html#settings-object).